philipturner/swift-colab/README.md

 # Swift-Colab

+> Warning: Some of this documentation may be outdated.
+Swift-Colab is in the middle of a major overhaul.
+For a 100% trustworthy guide, check out the README snapshot in [swift-colab-dev](https://github.com/philipturner/swift-colab-dev).

 In March 2021, Google ended built-in Swift support on Colaboratory as part of their *attempt* to end [S4TF](https://github.com/tensorflow/swift).
 Less than a year later, the open-source community is resurrecting S4TF, and Colab support is a vital component of that effort.
 It allows testing on TPUs and ensuring new modifications don't break existing hardware acceleration.

 Furthermore, Colab is a very accessible way to do programming with Swift.
 It runs instantly without downloading an IDE, and it can even run on a Chromebook or mobile device.